-Council will continue to provide parking enforcement services which promote safety, compliance and respond to community parking needs.

-Subject to implementation requirements being met, Council will install smart parking technology (including in-ground vehicle detection sensors and dynamic and static wayfinding signage) at activity centre locations including Bay Street, Hampton Street, Sandringham Village, Martin Street, Beaumaris and Black Rock, in both on-and off-street spaces.
+- Action 7: Council will continue to provide parking enforcement services which promote safety, compliance and respond to community parking needs. - Action 8: Council will seek to increase enforcement activity in the vicinity of worksites to ensure that workers are abiding by the restrictions of the area and meeting the conditions of the road occupancy permit. - Action 9: Subject to implementation requirements being met, Council will install smart parking technology (including in-ground vehicle detection sensors and dynamic and static wayfinding signage) at activity centre locations including Bay Street, Hampton Street, Sandringham Village, Martin Street, Beaumaris and Black Rock, in both on- and off-street spaces. - Action 10: Make use of smart parking technology to enhance enforcement operations.